dssimmons-codes/AMDAT/Manual/trajectory_bin_list.md

 `bin_list <name of trajectory_bin_list> <name of trajectory_list> <persistence check?
 0 or 1 (optional)>`

-Put another way, this takes the intersection of the `trajectory_list` and (separately) each bin of the `trajectory_bin_list`, and performs the calculation on each bin individually.
+Put another way, this takes the intersection of the `trajectory_list` and each bin of the `trajectory_bin_list`, and performs the calculation on each bin individually.
 The analysis will in general output a separate tab-demarcated file for each bin, which may produce a large number of files.
 An ending will be appended to the name of each output file with the bin indicies (e.g. `<output file>.2.1.2.bindata`)

 The optional argument `<persistence check>` specifies whether or not, for dynamic analyses, the algorithm retains only particles that are in the bin at start and end times of a given time gap.
 The default is zero, meaning this check is not performed.